mugilan-b/cellular_automata/readme.md

 Python project to simulate Cellular automation.
 WIP, will update details later.
-Uses pygame-ce.
+Uses pygame-ce and CuPY.